JiLiZART/ng4-mst-example/PITCHME.md

 # Mobx State Tree

-is a state container that combines the simplicity and ease of mutable data with the traceability of immutable data and the reactiveness and performance of observable data.
+is a `state` container that combines the simplicity and ease of mutable data with the traceability of immutable data and the reactiveness and performance of observable data.

 ---

-Central in MST (mobx-state-tree) is the concept of a living tree.
-The tree consists of mutable, but strictly protected objects enriched with runtime type information.
-In other words; each tree has a shape (type information) and state (data).
-From this living tree, immutable, structurally shared, snapshots are generated automatically.
+Central in MST (mobx-state-tree) is the concept of a __living tree__.
+The tree consists of mutable, but strictly protected objects enriched with __runtime type information__.
+In other words; each __tree has a shape__ (type information) and state (data).

 ---

 ## Trees, types and state

 With MobX state tree, you build, as the name suggests, trees of models.